nycksw/pub/using-tmux-20231023.md

 - I want my selections from the `tmux` buffer to go straight into my system clipboard, for pasting into other applications.
 - I want to trim whitespace from the ends of lines.

 Here's how I did it.
 Below are snippets from my `tmux.conf`.
+(A [more recent version is also available](https://gist.github.com/nycksw/6d8af2a24ece01f880683638e4a68554).)

 Here I set `prefix-Escape` to enter the scroll buffer, and enable "vi keys".